BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_6_Using_Other_Functions_in_Libwally.md

    * `bip32_key_strip_private_key` — Convert an extended private key to an extended public key
    * `bip32_key_unserialize` — Transform serialized bytes into an extended key

-There are also numerous various depending on you want to allocate memory of have Libwally doing the `_alloc` for you.
+There are also numerous various depending on whether you want to allocate memory or have Libwally do the `_alloc` for you.

 ## Using BIP38 Functions